Hi. I’m Nathan Schechter, the Founder of Mind Body Literacy.

 2) Good quality relationships

-I’m here to help you step into the world of exercise and movement in a way you never have before.
-So that you go from where you are to where you want to be.
-And have experiences that help you come to believe you can change your mind, body and life, and the lives of those around you.
+Unlike discreet procedures movement and working with sensation is a process-based approach.
+That means it happens over time through practice and experiences.
+And it’s the process that helps you make real sustainable progress.
+No magic pills.
+No instant answers.
+But definite, observable progress over time.
+So that you go from where you are to being closer to where you want to be.
+And so you have experiences that help you come to believe you can change your mind, body and life, and the lives of those around you.

 But Don’t Take My Word For It …